jgustavoas/music-and-movies/app/README.md

 <details open>
   <summary>Some important notes</summary>

-1. This base of this app was originally coded in portuguese, the full translation to english is to be implemented.
+1. The base of this app was originally coded in portuguese, the full translation to english is to be implemented.

 2. A work with UI and UX might be done later, this is not the focus of this project though.